PCAP Recording¶

 Goals¶

-This showcase contains an example simulation, which generates and records PCAP traces of TCP, UDP, and ICMP traffic, using various physical layer protocols like Ethernet and 802.11.
+This demonstration includes a sample simulation that generates and records PCAP traces of TCP, UDP, and ICMP traffic, using various physical layer protocols such as Ethernet and 802.11.

 4.0